343mps/343mps.github.io/privacy.md

 12. [HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#how-can-you-contact-us-about-this-notice)
 13. [HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?](#how-can-you-review-update-or-delete-the-data-we-collect-from-you)

-## 1. WHAT INFORMATION DO WE COLLECT?
+## What information do we collect?

 ### Personal information you disclose to us